This is the most comprehensive retrospective of photographer and painter Dora Maar ever held.

 The 2016 referendum vote to leave the European Union is not only one of the biggest socio-political events of our time, it is also a curious manifestation of British identity.
 Politicians on both sides of the debate used the referendum to debate immigration and its impact on British society and culture.
 At times, this degenerated into a nationalistic argument for resisting change, rejecting the European way of doing things and returning to a more purely ‘British’ culture, however that might be defined.

 But for me, somehow, the more this ‘issue’ of identity is mentioned, the more meaningless it becomes.
 Repeating a word over and over again doesn’t give it depth.
-As various philosophers and writers have pointed out, it tends to have the opposite effect and empty it of all meaning.
+As various philosophers and writers have pointed out, repetition tends to have the opposite effect and empty a word or phrase of all meaning.

 The commentary claims that Parr’s photographs are ‘about Britishness and Brexit, belonging and self, globalism and consumption, and raise complex questions around both national and self-identity.’